Event Data Recorders

 resulting from an accident.

 In 2006, the National Highway Traffic Safety Administration (NHTSA) published standards for EDR practices, but did not require EDRs as standard equipment .
+It only specified which data EDRs should collect and how it should be stored.
 The NHTSA standard would require all cars with EDRs to record the following information:

 - Change in forward crash speed